waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Process & Strategy Insights
 - **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
 The tool failed to account for elevation changes, attempting to path directly between `ground` and `elevated_ground`.
 This has now been corrected.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
-- **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were connected was wrong.
+- **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were wrong.
 I need to be more open to the possibility of isolated, separate dungeon areas.
 - **Automation Opportunity:** Manually planning boulder pushes is inefficient.
 The `boulder_push_planner` tool should automate this.
 A future `puzzle_strategist_agent` could provide high-level plans for entire floors.
 - **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
 This reinforces the need to trust my tools once they are properly built and tested.
 - **Map Marker Discipline:** I must stop creating redundant markers for objects already tracked in the game state (NPCs, signs, etc.).
 This clutters my map memory and is inefficient.